Skip to Content

 Hearing aid usage

-• Nearly half believe hearing aids haven't been accepted by society the way glasses have.
+• Nearly half (47%) of people believe hearing aids have not been accepted by society in the way that glasses have

 Hearing loss awareness and education

-Initiatives are important for increasing awareness of hearing loss and supporting frequent hearing checks, especially among older adults.
+Increasing awareness of hearing loss and supporting frequent hearing checks is so important, especially among older adults.

 NICE guidelines recommend that individuals with aidable hearing loss in both ears should be fitted with two hearing aids for improved speech clarity, especially in noisy surroundings.
-NICE also recommends follow-up appointments 6-12 weeks after fitting, with ongoing reassessment to ensure devices continue to meet needs.
+They also recommend follow-up appointments 6-12 weeks after fitting, with ongoing care to continue to meet those needs.

 Key organisations and resources for hearing loss and hearing aids